hectorcoronado/algorithms/README.md

 ![Algorithms](http://i.giphy.com/eUo2LyzAqeddS.gif)

 A collection of coding challenge/interview problems solved in JavaScript.
+Oftentimes a single file will declare the same function more than once (e.g. `./freeCodeCamp/fibonacci.js`); each subsequent definition is generally a more efficient version than what precedes it.

 Also: solutions to (eventually) all exercises in Eloquent JavaScript.